addyosmani/backbone-fundamentals/backbone-fundamentals.md

 On this topic, we're going to go through a set of pagination components I (and a group of [contributors](https://github.com/addyosmani/backbone.paginator/contributors)) wrote for Backbone.js, which should hopefully come in useful if you're working on applications which need to page Backbone Collections.
 They're part of an extension called [Backbone.Paginator](http://github.com/addyosmani/backbone.paginator).

 ### Backbone.Paginator

+**Note:** As of Backbone.Paginator [2.0](https://github.com/backbone-paginator/backbone.paginator/releases), the API to the project has changed and includes updated which break backwards compatibility.
+The below section refers to Backbone.Paginator
+1.0 which can still be downloaded [here](https://github.com/backbone-paginator/backbone.paginator/releases/tag/v1.0.0).

 When working with data on the client-side, the three types of pagination we are most likely to run into are: